FPGA Design for Embedded Systems Training Course

 - Enhance AI models for better power efficiency and memory utilization.

-35 HoursThis instructor-led, live training in Bulgaria (online or onsite) is designed for engineers who want to master the principles of microcontroller design.
+35 HoursThis instructor-led, live training in Bulgaria (online or onsite) targets engineers who wish to implement NetApp ONTAP.

 By the end of this training, participants will be able to: